andrewdavidmackenzie/pingr/picomon/README.md

 ## Seeing output from Pico

-Add a USB Modem (not USB HD mounted) Pi Pico as a USB HD device, so that I can then copy files to it without rebooting with the BOOTSEL pressed

-- stty -f /dev/cu.usbmodem14301 1200

-Use `minicom` on the usbmodem device that should appear in /dev.
+Use `minicom` on the usbmodem device that should appear in `/dev` by invoking its setup with `minicom --setup`

-You should see the log output on the terminal.
+Then run `minicom` in a separate terminal window, and you should see then the log output.

 ## GDB (not confirmed)